4 Differences You Should Know for Easy Closings

 Not all commercial lenders treat environmental reports the same way.
 The more nimble non-traditional lenders are typically able to streamline the ordering of these reports and identify less expensive options for their borrowers.
 Certain costs and delays related to environmental concerns cannot be avoided, but any effort to mitigate these difficulties can make a real difference in the loan’s time to close.

 The Wrap Up

 Do you feel the power now that you have the knowledge of what to expect with the commercial mortgage borrowing process?
 Put your new knowledge to use to help make the process from application to closing go smoothly.
 Remember, commercial borrowing is a little more complex, costs a bit more for appraisals, and can take a little longer in the underwriting process than residential borrowing.
 BUT, commercial property investing can also be very rewarding — so if you’ve got your eye on a property, get started with the application process now.

-To learn more about the terminology specific to commercial mortgages, be sure to visit our glossary page.
+To learn more about the terminology specific to commercial mortgages, be sure to check out our Knowledge Base.